KosmX/java-toolchains/README.md

 ## Maven dependencies
 In software engineering, it is very common to use dependencies other than the standard library.

-There common libraries, used for specific things, like [gson](https://github.com/google/gson) Google JSON serialization/deserialization library.
+There are libraries for many things, like [gson](https://github.com/google/gson) Google JSON serialization/deserialization library.

 **Maven** helps you with this, by __automatically__ resolving, downloading required dependencies when you want to compile your project.

-> To better understand this theme, I advice setting the same environment up on your computer.
+> To better understand this theme, I advice setting up the same environment on your computer.

 > If you stuck, check TODO LINK [solutions](...) branch.